 If you’re interested in learning more about medical assistant programs in Pennsylvania, you’ve come to the right place!
-There are a variety of different certificates, diplomas and degree programs to choose from in this state.
+There are a variety of:

 What are the medical assisting job and earning statistics from Pennsylvania?

 - There are currently 22,260 medical assistants employed in Pennsylvania.

 - There are 4,889 projected jobs by 2026, which is a 3.7% increase.

 - The annual mean 10th percentile wage for medical assistants in Pennsylvania is $25,560.

 - The hourly mean 10th percentile wage is $15.38